PaulWuhu/mastermind/README.md

 # Testing
 In mastermind\back-end\mastermind_backend, run ```python manage.py test``` to unit test the endpoint.
 There are 9 tests that test situation where input is correct as well when input is not.
-We have 9 test for 6 endpoints.
+The test.py file have 9 test for 6 endpoints.
 There is no test for front-end yet.

 # Game Rule
 At the start of the game the program will randomly select a pattern of four different numbers from a total of 8 different numbers, from 0 to 7!
-A player will have 10 attempts to guess the number combinations.
+A player will have to guess the right combination with in 10 attempts and within 300 seconds.
 At the end of each guess, We will provide some feedbacks for your guess.
 Try to guess the correct combinations before the attempts runs out.

 # Tech Stack
 Web-development is the most familiar form of Software development to me.
-Therefore, I decided to make a web-based game for this challenge.
+Therefore, I decided to make a web-based game for this challenge.<br />
-Although there are many different language to choose from for web backend development, the one I am most confident about is Python.
+Although there are many different language to choose from for web backend development, the one I am most confident about is Python. <br />
 After deciding the language, I need to choose a framework.
 There are two main python framework to choose from, Flask or Django.
-I chose Django because the built-in database, testing framework, Django admin and the entire ecosystem around the framework make the development experience much smoother.
+I chose Django because the built-in database, testing framework, Django admin and the entire ecosystem around the framework that make the development experience much smoother.<br />
 The front-end framework is the industry-standard, React.
 For the CSS, I employed tailwind CSS for simplicity and clarity.
 I also chose TypeScript for its strict typing system to ensure code quality, so no any.